Office of Special Education and Rehabilitative Services, Department of Education.

-Maximum Award: We will reject any application that proposes a budget exceeding $875,000 for a single budget period of 12 months.
-The Assistant Secretary for the Office of Special Education and Rehabilitative Services may change the maximum amount through a notice published in the Federal Register.
+We will reject any application that proposes a budget exceeding $875,000 for a single budget period of 12 months.
+The Assistant Secretary for Special Education and Rehabilitative Services may change the maximum amount through a notice published in the Federal Register.

 The Department is not bound by any estimates in this notice.

 III.
 Eligibility Information

 1. Eligible Applicants: States; public or private agencies, including for-profit agencies; public or private organizations, including for-profit organizations; IHEs; and Indian tribes and tribal organizations.